ylee88/civl/examples/compare/diffusion1d/README.txt

 4. Missing "fclose()" in function "init()".

+5. Missing MPI_Finalize() when root process quits.

+6. When root process call "quit()" before broadcasting parameters to other process,  other process will keep waiting for broadcasting forever.

 Defects of CIVL:

 1. CIVL cannot automatically handle system file closing work when the program quit before